Can you walk us through some of the highlights from your college days in UB?

 “I have this bunch of keen followers on social media, who I believe look up to me.
 They said they took mass communication because of me.
 It’s just profound.”

 “It happened when I was still with ABS-CBN Baguio.
 It was typhoon Pepeng’s aftermath.
 The loss of lives and properties was just massive.
 So while doing marathon coverage, we were packing relief goods.
-In times like that, you don’t assume the role of a reporter alone.
+In times like those, you don’t assume the role of a reporter alone.
 The hats that you wear multiply.
-It dawned on me that, in my line of work, your role as a person to inspire people to carry on, no matter how dark things can become, magnifies.”
+It dawned on me that, in my line of work, your role as a person to inspire people to carry on, no matter how dark things can become, is magnified.”

 With what you do, when do you feel most fulfilled?